Fraser Coast Region: History

-On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, the City of Hervey Bay merged with the City of Maryborough, Shire of Woocoo and part of Tiaro to form the Fraser Coast Region.
+On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, the City of Hervey Bay merged with the City of Maryborough, Shire of Woocoo and the northern part of Tiaro (Divisions 1 and 2) to form the Fraser Coast Region.

-Wards
+Divisions

 The council consists of ten councillors and a mayor, elected for a four-year term.
 Each of the councillors represent one of the ten divisions.
+The next election is due in March 2028.

 Towns and localities

 The Fraser Coast Region includes the following settlements: